nextflow-io/nextflow/docs/process.md

 }
 ```

 A process using task grouping will collect tasks and submit each batch as a single task as soon as the batch is ready.
 Any "leftover" tasks will be submitted as a partial task group.

-A task group executes each task sequentially in the same work directory.
-If any task in the group fails, the entire task group will fail and, if retry-able, be retried as a group.
+Once a task group is submitted, each child task is executed sequentially in its own work directory.
+Any tasks that fail (and can be retried) will be retried in another task group without interfering with the tasks that succeeded.

-Any directives must be uniform across all tasks in a process that uses task grouping, because all tasks in a group share the same job submission and wrapper script.
-Additionally, input and output files must be unique for each task, since these files are staged into the same directory.
+The following directives must be uniform across all tasks in a process that uses array jobs, because these directives are specified once for the entire task group:

+- {ref}`process-accelerator`
+- {ref}`process-clusterOptions`
+- {ref}`process-cpus`
+- {ref}`process-disk`
+- {ref}`process-machineType`
+- {ref}`process-memory`
+- {ref}`process-queue`
+- {ref}`process-resourcelabels`
+- {ref}`process-time`

+For cloud-based executors like AWS Batch, the following additional directives must be uniform:

+- {ref}`process-container`
+- {ref}`process-containerOptions`

 (process-label)=